 Originally from Montana, Lena received her BS and MS in Psychological Science from Montana State University.
 She has served most recently as a general academic advisor at Montana State University in the Academic Advising Center and specialized in pre-medicine advising.
 She has coordinated an introductory psychology course, supervised graduate teaching assistants, and taught the first-year seminar for incoming students.
 Lena has also served as an academic counselor for TRiO – Student Support Services and coordinated a student retention initiative for the Office of the Provost.
 She currently coordinates the College of Fine Arts Sponsored Student Program and serves as a departmental advisor for Ballet, Film & Media Arts, and Modern Dance.
 She is grateful for the opportunity to continue working with students in higher education and is excited to collaborate with and assist students as they navigate the University of Utah.
 In her free time, Lena likes to be outdoors doing activities like running, hiking, and camping.
 She enjoys traveling, learning, and trying new things.

-Shelley has been involved with student and academic affairs since her freshman year at Humboldt State University on the Northern California coast.
-She earned her bachelor’s degree in Geography and minoring in both Communication and Leadership Studies, and eventually landed at the University of Utah to earn her M.Ed in Educational Leadership & Policy.
-Not being a native Utahan, she enjoys exploring the state with her wife and their dog to find out what it has to offer.
-As of now, some of her favorites: Red Iguana, Brewvies, X96’s Radio from Hell, Sapa, Downtown SLC Farmer’s Market, the Uintas, Bear Lake, the summer concerts at Red Butte Gardens, local museums and libraries, and the yummy local microbrews.
+Shelley is from California, and has been involved with student and academic affairs since her freshman year on the north coast at Humboldt State University.
+She earned her bachelor’s degree in Geography and minored in both Communication and Leadership Studies.
+She eventually landed at the University of Utah to earn her M.Ed in Educational Leadership & Policy.
+Not being a native Utahan, she enjoys exploring the state with her wife and their dog to find out just what Utah has to offer.
+As of now, some of her favorites: Red Iguana, Sapa, X96’s Radio from Hell, U of U football games, downtown SLC Farmer’s Market, the Uintas, Bear Lake, the summer concerts at Red Butte Gardens, local museums and libraries, and the yummy local microbrews.